This article was last updated in February 2022.

 Notify all families in your setting right away if you get a positive result, so they can take action by testing and self-isolating as necessary according to the NHS Test and Trace app.
 Then, self-isolate yourself for the recommended period of time, before you reopen your home nursery.
 If you are working with Koru Kids, contact us as you can so we can try to help your families organise alternative childcare with one of our nannies.

 You don’t need to close your home nursery if there is a positive case amongst the children in your care, as long as you—and the rest of your own household—remain symptom-free and have negative test results.
 But if you are not vaccinated and have had a close contact with a positive case, you would need to self-isolate for 10 days and close your setting during that time.
 When you close your setting due to illness, you are not able to charge parents.
-You could come up with other arrangements and include those in your childminder covid policy for closure.
+You could have other arrangements and include those in your childminder covid policy for closure.
 Just make sure parents are completely aware of the terms, if you still charge during closure.

 Does a childminder have to be fully vaccinated?